ARMmbed/mbed-os-5-docs/docs/porting/security/psa_targets_in_mbed-os.md

     python3 build_tfm.py -m <new target> -t <toolchain> --commit
     ```

-    The command builds TF-M with the config `ConfigCoreIPC.cmake`, copies the TF-M binary to the location defined by the target attribute `tfm_delivery_dir`, and commits the changes to Mbed OS.
+    The command builds TF-M with the config `CoreIPC`, copies the TF-M binary to the location defined by the target attribute `tfm_delivery_dir`, and commits the changes to Mbed OS.

     <span class="tips">**Tip:** When you run the Python script `build_tfm.py` without any options, TF-M is built for all supported targets and the secure binary (TF-M) for each target is copied to the location defined by the target attribute `tfm_delivery_dir`.
 When you use the `--commit` option, a new Mbed OS commit is created with the new or modified TF-M binaries and `features/FEATURE_EXPERIMENTAL_API/FEATURE_PSA/TARGET_TFM/VERSION.txt`.</span>